-Overall there will be some effect of the proposed development on the landscape when viewed from locations outside the site, as several large trees are to be removed.
-However, there is a significant woodland screen which will not be affected, so the visual impact is expected to be relatively minor.
+Overall there will be no effect of the proposed development on the landscape when viewed from locations outside the site, as all of the trees are to be retained.

 Protective barrier fencing will be provided to protect retained trees during construction works.